cda-tum/mqt-qecc/docs/source/EccFramework.rst

   from mqt import qecc

-  file = "path/to/qasm/file.qasm"  # Path to the openqasm file the quantum circuit shall be loaded from ecc = "Q7Steane"  # Error correction code that shall be applied to the quantum circuit ecc_frequency = 100  # After how many times a qubit is used, error correction is applied
+  file = "path/to/qasm/file.qasm"  # Path to the OpenQASM file the quantum circuit shall be loaded from ecc = "Q7Steane"  # Error correction code that shall be applied to the quantum circuit ecc_frequency = 100  # After how many times a qubit is used, error correction is applied